-This issue is personal for George having lost his mother to cancer.
-First and foremost, George will fight to protect accessibility of insurance for individuals with pre-existing conditions.
-George believes in making comprehensive healthcare more accessible and affordable for families and seniors.
-Specifically, George will fight to end price gauging by pharmaceutical companies which disproportionally hurt seniors.
-Additionally, George supports lifting caps on health savings accounts so families can save more for un-expected medical events or routine care.
-And finally, George would support legislation like the 21st Century Cures Act that was a bipartisan approach to medical innovations.
-He believes the Government should speed up approvals for new treatments, drugs, and medical devices.
-Because encouraging medical innovation means faster cures and that means more time with oved ones.
+Having lost his mother to cancer, this issue is personal for George.
+He will fight to protect accessibility of insurance for individuals with pre-existing conditions.
+George believes in making comprehensive healthcare more accessible and affordable for families and senior citizens.
+Specifically, George will fight to end price gauging by pharmaceutical companies which disproportionately hurt senior citizens.
+Additionally, George supports lifting caps on health savings accounts so families can save more for unexpected medical emergencies, routine care, and everything in between.
+George also supports legislation like the 21st Century Cures Act, a bipartisan approach to medical innovations.
+He believes the federal government should speed up approvals for new treatments, drugs, and medical devices because encouraging medical innovation means faster cures, and that means more time with loved ones.

-My opponent Thomas Suozzi has signed a pledge to vote for single payer healthcare.
-This is a socialist plan that puts the government between patients and doctors, limits choices, and would eliminate private insurance.
-Shockingly, independent studies have projected similar plans would cost taxpayers 33 trillion dollars over the next ten years.
-We’ve seen what happens under a single payer system; rationed care, longer wait times to receive care, and a decrease in the quality of care.
-We need more choices not less.
-We know Washington is broken, we cannot put career politicians in charge of our personal healthcare decisions.
+Thomas Suozzi has signed a pledge to vote for single-payer healthcare.
+This is a socialist plan that puts the government between patients and doctors, limits choices, and eliminates private insurance.
+Shockingly, independent studies have projected similar plans would cost taxpayers $33 trillion over the next ten years.
+We’ve seen what happens under a single-payer system: rationed care, longer wait times to receive care, and a decrease in the quality of care.
+We need more choices, not less.
+Washington is broken—we cannot put career politicians in charge of our personal healthcare decisions.